-This important program faces a number of general challenges: Fluctuating costs of food, utilities, and gasoline; stringent food preparation and training guidelines; reliance on volunteer staff to sufficiently meet their expenses; and long geographic distances (travel) required to adequately deliver safe, nutritious meals to individuals in the most isolated rural areas of AgeLinc's service counties.
-The greatest challenge for this service to date, which was rated as "highest importance" of all services by respondents of the FY 23 Needs

-Assessment Survey, has been the COVID-19 Pandemic.
+This important program faces a number of general challenges: Fluctuating costs of food, utilities, and gasoline: stringent food preparation and training guidelines; reliance on volunteer staff to sufficiently meet their expenses; and long geographic distances (travel) required to adequately deliver safe, nutritious meals to individuals in the most isolated rural areas of AgeLinc's service counties.
+The greatest challenge for this service to date, which was rated as "highest importance" of all services by respondents of the FY 25 Needs Assessment Survey, has been the ongoing response to the COVID-19 Pandemic.
 The early stages of the Pandemic in March of 2020 vastly increased the number of older adults in need of delivered nutrition.
-At present, temporary federal funds have been made available to help assist in meeting the 70%+ increase of delivered nutrition.
-Delivered meals has also helped to accommodate the closing of congregate meals sites (during the highest contagion numbers for Central IL).
+Continued anxiety for many seniors about crowds and public exposure has continued to support the need for increased home delivered meals.
+Delivered meals have helped to accommodate the closing of congregate meals sites.
 The Illinois Department on Aging, AgeLinc and PSA 07 nutrition service providers have worked closely together to meet the many challenges of the sudden increase in delivered nutrition needs, included the provision of FEMA shelf-stabled meals, and to ensure the highest possible availability and safety of service during a difficult time.
-It is likely that the effects of the COVID-19 Pandemic will continue to inhibit safe travel and outings for much of the aging population until mass vaccination is completed.
+It is likely that the effects of the COVID-19 Pandemic and ongoing anxiety of contagion for our vulnerable populations will continue to inhibit safe travel and outings for much of the aging population.
 This will require new and evolving plans to maintain funding for the now established and overwhelming need for delivered nutrition.

 Additional GRF-HDM funds would be used to offer additional support to cover increased costs and the ever-increasing need for home-based meals.
+With the effects of the Covid pandemic stabilizing, the need for HDM will probably remain at this higher level.
 Decreases to funding would mean cutting back on programming and services.
 While the current ARPA funding could help cover decreases, it would lessen the impact that the agency and its providers could make for older adults in our 12-county service area.